-10.8.
-Can Employees on Shared Parental Leave Take Keeping in Touch Days?
+11. Can employees on Shared Parental Leave take Keeping in Touch days?

-Yes, employers and employees can agree up to 20 keeping in touch days during shared parental leave without bringing the leave to an end.
-Both parents have up to 20 keeping in touch days each, which can be taken as single days or in blocks of days.
+Yes, employers and employees can agree up to 20 Shared Parental Leave in Touch (SPLIT) days during shared parental leave without bringing the leave to an end.
+Both parents have up to 20 SPLIT days each, which can be taken as single days or in blocks of days.
 This is in addition to the 10 keeping in touch days available to the mother or primary adopted during maternity leave or adoption leave.

-10.9.
-Do Employees Receive Statutory Pay While on Shared Parental Leave?
+10.7.
+Do employees receive statutory pay while on Shared Parental Leave?